-Monster Jam is a monster truck show that takes place at the Pacific National Exhibition in Vancouver around Spring Break and then again at Thanksgiving.
+Monster Jam is a monster truck show that takes place at Vancouver’s Pacific Coliseum at the Pacific National Exhibition in both the spring and fall.

-In the spring of 2023 Monster Jam happened on the Friday, Saturday and Sunday of March 17th to 19th at the PNE in the Pacific Coliseum.
-The show runs at the same location this fall on the Friday, Saturday and Sunday of October 6th to 8th.
+In the spring of 2025 Monster Jam happens on the Friday, Saturday and Sunday of March 21st to 23rd at the PNE in the Pacific Coliseum.
+That’s during the Spring Break school holidays.
+The show takes place at the same venue in the fall as well, with exact dates for this year to be confirmed.

-Before the first Saturday show and the show on Sunday is a “Pit Party” starting at 10:30 am.
-It runs for about an hour and is when visitors can get close to the monster trucks, meet the drivers and take pictures.
+Before the first Saturday show and the show on Sunday there is a “Pit Party” starting at 10:30 am.
+It runs for about an hour and that’s when visitors can get close to the monster trucks, meet the drivers and take pictures.

-During every show there is a variety of competitions planned including freestyle, two-wheel skills, donuts and racing.
-The audience can usually vote from their smartphones for the winners of the two-wheel skills, donuts and freestyle competitions.
+During every show there are a variety of competitions planned including freestyle, two-wheel skills, donuts and racing.
+The audience can usually vote from their phones for the winners of the two-wheel skills, donuts and freestyle competitions.

 Monster Jam Ticket Prices